eldargab/hooks-emitter/Readme.md

 ## What's this and why?

 Often event emitters are used not for sending signals to the outside world but as a general purpose hooking API.
-The difference is that handlers for hooks are known in advance, they are not specific to the concrete instance.
-The natural thing to do in such cases is:
+The difference is that hooks are known in advance, they are not specific to concrete instance.
+The natural thing to do for such cases is:

 ```javascript
 Widget.prototype.on('show', function() {